Clark County Reliability Project

 About the Project

-The Clark County Reliability Project includes two new 345-kilovolt (kV) transmission lines that will connect the new Clark County Logistics Substation to an existing transmission line and the existing Speed Substation near State Route 31.
-Each of the two new transmission lines are expected to be approximately nine miles long.
+The Clark County Reliability Project includes two new 345-kilovolt (kV) transmission lines that will connect the new Clark County Logistics Substation to an existing transmission line and the existing Speed Substation near U.S. 31.

 These new transmission lines will increase capacity to help meet additional energy needs from residential and commercial growth and improve reliability for the community.
 The project will enhance the electric system’s resiliency and ability to reroute power during both planned outages and unplanned outages, like those that can happen during severe weather.